00spoiler00/acc-goodies/README.md

 ### Current

+- Add manifest images the logos from Audet to icon-192x192.png and icon-512x512.png
+- Move data json to folder.
+Create a backup of stats and track it.
 - Create zoom icons instead of hovers
 - Add hovers for all available fields.
 - Add user manager (array of ids in json file), password protected